sapegin/washingcode-book/manuscript/book.md

 Now it’s really hard to see if there’s any difference in these two lines of code.
 Remember these pictures where you have to find 10 differences?
 That’s what such code does for the reader.

-Generally I’m bit sceptical about extreme dont-repeat-yourselfing the code, but this is a very good case for it:
+Generally I’m bit sceptical about extreme dont-repeat-yourselfing the code, but this is a good case for it:

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->